 - Tour from the foyer to the sun roof terrace, taking in a look at some of the original plans and fixtures (including the original kitchen on loan from Brighton Museum) and the growing archive and ending with the stunning rear aspect of the building

-- It may be possible to view inside an apartment if one is available
+- It should be possible to view inside an apartment as log as one is available

 - Tours will last c.90 minutes